How Much Does a 3D Printer Cost?

 SLA parts have the highest accuracy, the clearest details, and the smoothest surface finish of all plastic 3D printing technologies, but the main benefit of SLA lies in its versatility.
 SLA resin formulations offer a wide range of optical, mechanical, and thermal properties to match those of standard, engineering, and industrial thermoplastics.

 While SLA technology used to be available only in large, complex industrial 3D printers that cost more than $200,000, the process has become much more accessible.
-With the Formlabs Form 3+ printer, businesses now have access to industrial-quality SLA for just $3,750.
-Large-format SLA with the Form 3L starts at just $11,000.
+With the Formlabs Form 3+ printer, businesses now have access to industrial-quality SLA for just $2,499.
+The large-format resin 3D printer Form 3L starts at just $8,999.

 In terms of material costs, SLA resins cost around $149-$200/L for most standard and engineering resins.